AztecProtocol/docs-2/docs/pages/protocol-architecture/wallets.md

 On this page we will cover the main responsibilities of a wallet in the Aztec network.

-Go to [wallet architecture](./architecture.md) for an overview of its architecture and a reference on the interface a wallet must implement.
+See the wallet architecture section for an overview of its architecture and a reference on the interface a wallet must implement.

 Wallets are the applications through which users manage their accounts.
 Users rely on wallets to browse through their accounts, monitor their balances, and create new accounts.
 Wallets also store seed phrases and private keys, or interact with external keystores such as hardware wallets.